Senate could be in session until deal reached on coronavirus bill

 Pelosi and Schumer also suspect that McConnell would not be willing to enter a second round of negotiations if his priorities are addressed in a smaller bill.
 Schumer has complained that McConnell has not been attending the meetings with Mnuchin and Meadows.

-Pelosi, Schumer, Mnuchin and Meadows are meeting again on Tuesday afternoon.
+Pelosi, Schumer, Mnuchin and Meadows met again on Tuesday afternoon for over an hour.
 The treasury secretary told reporters beforehand that if Democrats were "serious" about negotiating, "we can do a deal quite quickly."
 He added that the administration is willing to take executive action, although it is unclear what these measures would look like.

+Schumer told reporters after the meeting that both parties had made "concessions."

+They made some concessions which we appreciated. we made some concessions which they appreciated.
+We're still far away on a lot of the important issues but we're continuing to go at it," Schumer said.
+He added that the four would be meeting again tomorrow.

 McConnell appeared to show some flexibility on Tuesday, saying he might support an extension of the $600 per week federal benefits on top of state unemployment insurance.